 Caledonian Railway (Brechin)

-The Caledonian Railway is a 4-mile standard-gauge heritage railway in Angus, Scotland, running between Brechin and Bridge of Dun.
-The line uses the Caledonian Railway company name (revived from the pre-Grouping company that constructed it) and operates on the surviving end of the former Caledonian / LMS branch from Forfar via Brechin to Montrose.
+The Caledonian Railway (Brechin) is a 4-mile standard-gauge heritage railway in Angus, Scotland, running through the flat Angus farmland between Brechin and Bridge of Dun on the surviving section of the former Caledonian Railway branch from Forfar to Montrose.
+The railway adopts the name of the pre-Grouping Caledonian Railway whose routes it preserves, maintaining CR heritage in the north-east of Scotland.

 History